 How does a thermistor operate in a controlled system?

 A temperature controller monitors the temperature of the thermistor which then instructs a heater or cooler when to turn on or off, in order to maintain the temperature of the sensor (thermistor), as well as the target device.
 They are used widely in applications such as air conditioning and display fridges/freezers – upon many more.

 The sensor has a small amount of current running through it (bias current), which is sent by the temperature controller.
 The controller can’t read resistance, so it must be converted into voltage changes, by using a current source to apply a bias current across the thermistor to produce a control voltage.

-To guarantee accuracy, the thermistor should be placed close to the device that requires temperature control, either embedded or attached.
+To guarantee the accuracy, the thermistor should be placed close to the device that requires temperature control, either embedded or attached.
 If the thermistor is located too far away from the device then thermal lag time will drastically reduce the accuracy of the temperature measurement, while placing the thermistor too far from the thermoelectric cooler (heats and cools the target device) reduces the stability.
-The closer the thermistor is to the device, the more quickly it will react to temperature changes and the more accurate it will be, which is key when exact temperatures are required.
+The closer the thermistor is to the device, the more quickly it will react to temperature changes, and the more accurate it will be, which is key when exact temperatures are required.